๐Ÿš€limited beta -

 feature creep

-no revenue
+users but no revenue

 technical perfectionism